Looking for the best brands on social media to spice up your marketing strategy?

 So, what can you learn from Cisco’s Facebook page?
 First of all, don’t be afraid to mix it up.
 Don’t share the same type of content every day.
 Get creative and think about the different types of stories and information you could share.

 And second, take advantage of Facebook videos and live streams!
-55% of SMB owners say that video marketing is an essential ingredient in their marketing strategy.
+55% of SMB owners say that video marketing is an essential ingredient in their social media marketing strategy.
 But since 47% of all businesses don’t upload any videos, this is a place where you can get ahead of the game and become one of the best brands on social media.

-Just make sure your videos are top-notch because every second matters.
+Just make sure your videos are top-notch because every second matter.
 As consumers scroll through Facebook, many of them only watch a few seconds of any video they see.
 So this is an important area in which to invest time and money.

 Live streams are also an easy way to drive more views to your page.
 Like Cisco, figure out what your audience is interested in and then bring in an influencer from your niche to have a conversation on the topic.
 If you’re out of the office at an industry event, that’s a great time to go live, too.